1. Tours

 The onboard cafe has a selection of warm drinks, hot lunches, sandwiches, and pastries available for purchase.

-Note that it is not the Whale Watching tour .
+Note that it is not the Whale Watching tour.

 Good to know

-The best things to do in Tromsø
+Top things to do in Tromsø

 Life in the arctic